 Protip: Discussing the exact details of what your parents think can be conducive to open communication!

-What Other Opportunities Do You Have?
+Step #3: Figure Out What Other Opportunities You Have

 Setting out the opportunities for your development are crucial.
 Now that you’ve voiced your perspective, and your parents, what other viable opportunities remain?